MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/general-journal-processing.md

 You can use voucher templates at any time.
 On the **General journals** page, the **Save** and **Select voucher template** actions are found on the **Journal voucher** page, under **Functions** for the voucher lines.

 ## Related setup
-The following setup isn't specific to general journals, but will help guarantee that data entry is correct data and easy.
+The following setup isn't specific to general journals, but will help ensure that data entry is correct data and easy.

 ### Main account

 The main account setup provides many options for general journal processing:

 -   **DC/CR requirement** – Use this option if a main account is limited to debit or credit transactions.
 The setup is verified when a journal is validated or posted.

 -   **Default offset account**
--   **Suspended** – Suspend a main account for data entry across all companies or for a specific company/legal entities.
+-   **Suspended** – Suspend a main account for data entry across all companies or for a specific company/legal entity.
 -   **Do not allow manual entry** – Prevent users from manually entering a value for the account in journals.
 -   **Default/Validate currency**
 -   **Legal entity override** – This setup is specific to the defined company/legal entity:
     -   **Default/Validate sales tax**
-    -   **Default dimension** – **Not fixed** or **Fixed value**. **Fixed value** will help guarantee that all postings for this main account always use any dimension value that is set up as **Fixed**.
+    -   **Default dimension** – **Not fixed** or **Fixed value**. **Fixed value** will help ensure that all postings for this main account always use any dimension value that is set up as **Fixed**.
 -   **Posting validation**
     -   **User validation** – This option controls which users are allowed to post to a main account.
     -   **Posting type validation** – This option controls which posting types are allowed for a main account.

 ### Accounting structures and advanced rules structures

-Accounting structures and advanced rules structures are extremely important for guaranteeing that the data that is required for financial reporting and performance tracking is captured during general journal processing and any documentation.
+Accounting structures and advanced rules structures are extremely important for ensuring that the data that is required for financial reporting and performance tracking is captured during general journal processing and any documentation.
 Accounting structures and advanced rules structures let you tailor the data entry experience.
-You can allow data entry only for financial dimensions that are relevant in each situation, and can also enforce the requirement that mandatory and correct data always be captured.
+You can allow data entry only for financial dimensions that are relevant in each situation, and can also enforce the requirement that required and accurate data always be captured.

 For more information, see the following topics:
 - [Planning: Chart of accounts](plan-chart-of-accounts.md).